smartstore/Smartstore/README.md

 <p>&nbsp;</p>

 ## ASP.NET Core 5
-In this repository we are currently working on the porting of [Smartstore](https://github.com/smartstore/SmartStoreNET) to `ASP.NET Core 5`.
-For optimal quality we decided to port class by class and adapt the existing code to the new environment.
+In this repository we are currently working hard on a cross-platform port of [Smartstore](https://github.com/smartstore/SmartStoreNET) to `ASP.NET Core 5`.
+For best code quality we decided to port **class by class** and adapt the existing code to the new environment.
 The porting is scheduled to be **completed by the beginning of the second quarter of 2021**.
-Once the first release based on `ASP.NET Core 5` is published, Smartstore instances based on `ASP.NET MVC` can be upgraded.
-To perform the upgrade, only the file system will be exchanged on the server except for the App_Data folder and **all data will be seamlessly transferred to the new system**.
-After the publication of the first release in this repository upcoming developments will only take place here.
+Once the first `ASP.NET Core` based release is published, Smartstore instances based on classic `ASP.NET MVC` can be upgraded seamlessly.
+To perform the upgrade, only the app files need to be replaced on your server - except for the `App_Data` directory - and **all data will be automatically transferred to the new system**.
+After the first public release in this repository upcoming development will only take place here.

-**Give our new repository a star** to stay up to date, get involved or follow us in our work with `ASP.NET Core 5` and to learn all about the latest developments, participate actively and last but not least not to miss the date of the new release.
+**Give our new repository a star** to stay up-to-date, get involved or just watch how we're doing.
+Learn all about the latest development, participate actively and last but not least, don't miss the day of release.

-**Important:** This project is currently in development state and is not intended for use in a production environment.
-For this purpose the latest stable release of Smartstore is available [here](https://github.com/smartstore/SmartStoreNET).
+**Important:** And once again... this project is currently under development and is **not yet suitable for use in production environment**.
+For production, use the latest stable release from [Smartstore.NET repository](https://github.com/smartstore/SmartStoreNET)..

 ## Highlights